Aportio/itsm-rest-api-reference/README.md

 ## Exploring the server's RESTful API

 The API is RESTful and utilizes JSON for request bodies and responses.
-For your convenience, it recognizes when it is access via a web browser and displays the data nicely formatted on a web page, makes links clickable and also displays useful documentation about each resource.
+For your convenience, it recognizes when it is accessed via a web browser and displays the data nicely formatted on a web page, makes links clickable and also displays useful documentation about each resource.

 This browser-based exploration of the API is useful, but it is only limited to GET requests.
 Any POST requests (to create resources) or PUT requests (to update resources) need to be